verbalizeradiantly/comp-sci-projects/maccleanse/README.md

 ## Usage
 MacCleanse will log system activity, highlight suspicious processes, and optionally perform cleanup tasks.
 Output is stored in `logs/`.

+## ⚠️ Compatibility Notice

+This version of **MacCleanse** is specifically tailored for an older Mac model and OS:

+- ✅ Tested on: macOS Sierra (ver.
+10.13.6)
+- ✅ Hardware: Intel-based Mac (pre-2020)
+- ❌ Not guaranteed to work on Apple Silicon (M1/M2)
+- ❌ Not tested on macOS Big Sur or later

+A universal or updated build is planned for future versions.

+Please test cautiously and report issues via the GitHub Issues tab.